-where $\mathcal{H}_k$ is a Hilbert space about operator.
-Based on the data, $\hat{G}_n$ is the optimal approximation of $\mathcal{G}^\dagger$.
-However, what we concern is if $\hat{G}_n$ can achieve a good performance on the whole input space.
-The performance is characterized by the generalization error which takes the following form:
+where $\mathcal{H}_k$ is a Hilbert space.
+Based on the data, $\hat{G}_n$ is the optimal approximation of $\mathcal{G}^\dagger$, but we wish to know if $\hat{G}_n$ can perform well on the whole input space.
+The performance is characterized by the generalization error, which takes the form